 We have operations across the globe.
 We anticipate that a significant portion of our revenue will continue to be derived from sources outside of the U.S. A key element of our strategy is to further expand our customer base internationally and successfully operate data centers in foreign markets.
-We have limited experience operating in foreign jurisdictions other than the U.K., Australia and Hong Kong and expect to continue to grow our international operations.
 Managing a global organization is difficult, time consuming and expensive.
 If we are unable to manage the risks of our global operations and geographic expansion strategy, our business, results of operations and ability to grow could be materially and adversely affected.
 In addition, conducting international operations subjects us to new risks that we have not generally faced.
 These risks include:

-- localization of our services, including translation into foreign languages and adapting to local practices and regulatory requirements and differing technology standards or customer requirements; - lack of familiarity with and unexpected changes in foreign regulatory requirements; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties in managing and staffing international operations; - fluctuations in currency exchange rates; - restrictions on the ability to move cash; - potentially adverse tax consequences, including the complexities of transfer pricing and foreign value added tax systems; - challenges associated with repatriating earnings generated or held abroad in a tax-efficient manner and changes in tax laws; - dependence on certain third parties, including channel partners with whom we do not have extensive experience; - the burdens of complying with a wide variety of foreign laws and legal standards; - increased financial accounting and reporting burdens and complexities; - trade regulations and procedures and actions affecting production, pricing and marketing of services, including policies adopted by countries that may champion or otherwise favor domestic companies and technologies over foreign competitors; - political, social and economic instability and corruption abroad, terrorist attacks, civil unrest and security concerns in general; - pandemics and public health emergencies, such as COVID-19; and - reduced or varied protection for intellectual property and proprietary rights in some countries.
+- localization of our services, including translation into foreign languages and adapting to local practices and regulatory requirements and differing technology standards or customer requirements; - · lack of familiarity with and unexpected changes in foreign regulatory requirements; - · longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties in managing and staffing international operations; - fluctuations in currency exchange rates; - restrictions on the ability to move cash:

+- potentially adverse tax consequences, including the complexities of transfer pricing and foreign value added tax systems; - · challenges associated with repatriating earnings generated or held abroad in a tax-efficient manner and changes in tax laws; - · dependence on certain third parties, including channel partners with whom we do not have extensive experience; - the burdens of complying with a wide variety of foreign laws and legal standards; - increased financial accounting and reporting burdens and complexities; - trade regulations and procedures and actions affecting production, pricing and marketing of services, including policies adopted by countries that may champion or otherwise favor domestic companies and technologies over foreign competitors; - political, social and economic instability and corruption abroad, terrorist attacks, civil unrest and security concerns in general; - pandemics and public health emergencies, such as COVID-19; and - reduced or varied protection for intellectual property and proprietary rights in some countries.